booch/resume/resume.md

 Highlights
 ----------

+   * Helped several teams improve their processes and technical skills.
    * Built web sites in Ruby on Rails for several different companies.
    * Mentored developers in Agile methodologies and Java programming, in order to bring developer jobs back to the USA.